Daggerlake/MatthewMoreno/README.md

 ## Notes
 * Typo on page 317: tag in HTML snippet should be `</p>`, not `/p>`.
+* I installed angular-bootstrap with Bower instead of downloading it manually.

 # Chapter 9
 ## Live version